ryazh3nka/.dotfiles/readme.md

 ```

 ## check these out too
-[aesthetic-wallpapers](https://github.com/D3Ext/aesthetic-wallpapers) – some cool wallpapers! if you have `gowall` installed, you can even change the colorscheme of any image on the fly.
+[aesthetic-wallpapers](https://github.com/D3Ext/aesthetic-wallpapers) – some cool wallpapers! if you have `gowall` installed, you can even change the colorscheme of any image on the fly.</br>
 [lanny's qutebrowser colorscheme](https://gist.github.com/Lanny/04704c7860704aef5067491f5332005d) – this script i made a few tweaks in brings everforest colors to qutebrowser.